diogoaurelio/schedoscopeWiki/Test-Framework.md

 ## Complete Example

 The following example is taken from the tutorial.
-It tests a view called "Restaurants", which holds information about restaurants and is populated by a Hive transformation from a single other view called "Nodes".
-Comments on each phase can be found within the source code; details on specifying test data input can be found in the subsequent section _Test Data Definition_; the section _Test Running & Result Checking_ then details on test execution and result inspection.
+It tests the view `Restaurants` that is populated by a Hive transformation from a single other view `Nodes`.
+Comments can be found within the source code; details on specifying test data input can be found in the subsequent section _Test Data Definition_; the section _Test Running & Result Checking_ then explaines test execution and result inspection.

     case class RestaurantsTest() extends FlatSpec
       with Matchers {

-      #
+      //
-      # specify input data (OSM nodes).
-By extending the actual view
+      // specify input data (OSM nodes).
+By extending the actual view by
-      # by "with rows", we can specify input data; each call of "set"
+      // "with rows", we can specify input data.
+Each call of "set"
-      # adds a line of input data, and "v" sets the value for a particular
+      // adds a line of input data; "v" sets the value for a particular
-      # column.
+      // column.
-      #
+      //

       val nodes = new Nodes(p("2014"), p("09")) with rows {
         set(v(id, "267622930"),
           v(geohash, "t1y06x1xfcq0"),